pooriagg/EVM-Compatible-Oracle/docs.rst

 Will give the caller the price of the ``_symbol`` via calling the ``getPrice`` function on the caller side smart contract.

+.. warning:: Caller must be a smart contract which impelemented the ``getPrice`` function properly.

 ----------
 Parameters
 ----------